gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ## Set a Debugger Breakpoint

-Set a debugger breakpoint by clicking in the margin to the left of the line of code you want the debugger to stop at.

-1. In the **main.c** file, scroll down until you find the C function named **MeasureSensorHandler**.
+1. In the **main.c** file, scroll down until you find the function named **MeasureSensorHandler**.

-2. Set a breakpoint in the margin of the line that reads **ConsumeEventLoopTimerEvent**.
+2. Set a breakpoint, click in the margin to the left of the line that reads **ConsumeEventLoopTimerEvent**.

 	![](resources/vs-set-breakpoint.png)